 As part of the program, BGM scholars will receive support, access to resources, become familiar with the campus and city of Oberlin, and have a chance to build a community before classes start and throughout the year.

 “I loved everything about this program.
 It really helped me connect with other students like me and get to know more resources on campus.
 Having a peer mentor was very helpful so I could have input from a student like me who has been through all this.” —2018 BGM Scholar

 BGM scholars are expected to attend the Oberlin F1RST two-day, pre-orientation program.
 Meals and housing are provided during Oberlin F1RST.
 Scholars also enroll in LEAD 110, a 2-credit cocurricular class in the fall.
 LEAD 110 will cover topics of interest for first-year students during the fall semester.
 In addition, Scholars participate in programming and workshops throughout the first year.

 BGM Scholars will move into their residence halls early and meet their peer mentor; a returning Oberlin student who will help guide them through the first year of college.
-They will attend a two-day, pre-orientation program and meet with various groups on campus (Financial Aid, Student Academic Success Programs, Multicultural Resource Center, and others) as well as social events and activities to help them adjust to college life.
+They will attend a two-day, pre-orientation program and meet with various groups on campus (Financial Aid, Center for Student Success, Multicultural Resource Center, and others) as well as social events and activities to help them adjust to college life.

 During pre-orientation, BGM Scholars will also meet Oberlin faculty and staff who were the first in their families to attend college or were high financial need.